keithjjones/hostintel/Contributing.md

 Fork, edit, and send me a merge request to the "devel" branch.

-Modules are stored in the "lib" directory.
+Modules are stored in the "libs" directory.
 Each module for a new intelligence source requires two functions:

 ```